RobinGhosh64/sapintegration_from_azure/README.md

 4. Click the **Send** button
 5. You should see schema definitions as response
 6. I have added -------- as a delimiter between the RFC xsd and the TYPES xsd.
-So you will need o extract them as separate files on our local system
+So you will need to extract them as separate files on your local system

 7. Here is my POSTMAN screen shot as output

 ![App Service Basic Tab](images/GenSchema_Output_1.JPG)

-5. Click the **Create** button

-6. If you see this okay, we are goos so far
+5. Collect the sample xsd's from the response tab of the Postman.
+This is an important step.
+Make sure it works!!